 Currently ALERT has three active datasets available to the research community that have developed out of transition tasks supported by DHS.
-The datasets which are currently available are related to ALERT’s CT Segmentation Initiative, Reconstruction Initiative, and Automated Threat Recognition (ATR) Initiative and ALERT Video Analytics Re-Identification work.
+The datasets which are currently available are related to ALERT’s CT Segmentation Initiative, Reconstruction Initiative, Automated Threat Recognition (ATR) Initiative and ALERT Video Analytics Re-Identification work.
 If you would like to inquire about accessing this data, please complete our Dataset Request Form.

 ALERT has leveraged the advances of medical CT, and contracted with a vendor to obtain representative datasets of packed luggage and reference objects.
 Contractual arrangements were made to scan luggage on a state-of-the-art medical CT scanner at the manufacturer’s factory.
 Approximately 900 objects were fully segmented from 62 luggage datasets to span the spectrum of packing, density, arrangement, orientation, and size difficulty.

 ALERT personnel performed the following steps: